 4 cups water

-4 to 5 tablespoons miso (ideally Jorinji)
+4 tablespoons miso (ideally Jorinji)

 1 package (12 ounces) Umi Organic ramen noodles